rungmc/binary_search_tree/README.md

-# The Odin Project - A balanced BST builder
+# The Odin Project - Balanced BST Builder

 Builds a balanced binary search tree with level order, inorder, preorder, and postorder traversal.